25 Best Things to Eat in Tokyo

 Pastries

-I had also wanted to try taiyaki (a fish shaped cake usually filled with sweet azuki paste) at a more traditional Japanese confectionery shop called Naniwaya Sōhonten, but we didn’t have time.
+I had also wanted to try taiyaki (a fish-shaped cake usually filled with sweet azuki paste) at a more traditional Japanese confectionery shop called Naniwaya Sōhonten, but we didn’t have time.

 Chocolate Banana Danish

-A delicious danish from Boul’ange.
+A delicious Danish from Boul’ange.

 Matcha